 He has 38 issued patents relating to presence, streaming media, content networking, mobile communications, security, and telephony.
 His most commercially significant invention is split termination for secure communication protocols, which is the basis for the SSL optimization features offered in the Riverbed Steelhead product line since 2007.
 His other notable technical work includes contributions to the programming languages Argus and Theta and to the distributed object database Thor.

 |mday [at] alum.mit.edu|

-He served for many years on the Governing Board of Harvard Yard Child Care Center, including three years as chair of Governing Board.
+He served for several years on the Governing Board of Harvard Yard Child Care Center, including three years as chair of Governing Board.
 He has also served as Moderator for the Parent Association of Boston University Academy.
 He currently serves on the Building Committee that is overseeing historic restoration work at All Saints Parish, Ashmont.

 During the early 90's, he was lead singer for the Boston-area power-pop bands Anunga Runga, Condom Nation, LawnBoy 2000, and Hop on Pop.